kostandinazhupaj/SE_Project_Phase1/README.md

 ## 2. Purpose of Testing

-● Explain that testing aims to identify defects early in the development process and verify that software components perform as intended.
 Finding Financial Calculation Errors: Testing is needed to find any inaccuracies in the financial calculations that your software makes.
 Maintaining precise computations is essential to the financial tracker app's dependability and credibility.
 Validating Data Input and Output: Testing aids in the validation of the financial data input and output inside the application.
 This involves confirming that financial transactions input by users are accurately handled and shown in the app's UI.
 Finding Security Vulnerabilities: Testing helps to find any weaknesses in the security of financial data handling, including making sure that data is encrypted, stopping illegal access, and protecting against any breaches.